ImDamianHehe/AuraDE-Linux/README.md

 AuraMass is a terminal emulator and the default terminal emulator for AuraDE.

 After rebooting, select AuraDE from the SDDM session menu before logging in.

+# OPEN-SOURCE
+this Desktop Enviroment is OPEN-SOURCE, you can see the code at: https://github.com/ImDamianHehe/AuraDE-Linux/blob/main/code/desktop%20enviroment/Main.java